JavaDaemon/simple-webserver/README.md

 The project features the very foundation of a proper webserver, and thus it should be easy to get started, and get going.
-Out of the box, it only responds to GET-requests, and it only serves a picture of a banana while doing so.

 What's missing?
 ---------------
  * Proper request method acting.
-Currently, it finds out what request is being made, and a RequestHandler is chosen.
- * Nice headers.
-Currently, these are implemented in the RequestHandlers, but I suspect this is not the way to go.
+ * Nice headers in responses.

 About resource consumption
 --------------------------